jowpurcinelli/jowpurcinelli/README.md

 ---

-🚀 **Exciting News!
-Founding Nellia - AI & Tech for SMEs**
+🚀 **Founding Nellia - AI & Tech for SMEs**

-I'm also thrilled to be embarking on a new venture as a founder of **Nellia ([nellia.com.br](https://nellia.com.br) - launching soon!)**.
+I'm also thrilled to be embarking on a new venture as a founder of **[Nellia](https://nellia.com.br)**.
 Our mission at Nellia is to empower Small and Medium-sized Companies (SMEs) in Brazil with cutting-edge Technology and AI solutions.
 We're focused on:
 * Developing custom **AI Agents** & integrated **AI Ecosystems**
 * Building tailored **Software Solutions**
 * Optimizing business **Processes** for efficiency and cost reduction